 Just as for bed sheets and towels, ask yourself how many table linens you really need to cover your daily use?
 Add maybe one or two extras for special occasions like the Holidays and you’re all set.

-- 2 sets of placemats (grey + blue/green – these one are new and were handmade by a friends … aren’t they lovely :)),
+- 2 sets of placemats (grey + blue/green – these are new and were handmade by a friend… aren’t they lovely :)),

 - 1 table cloth,

 - 3 table runners (2 aqua + 1 gold).